-Anonymous reports to the university regarding students can also be made using the Trojans Care 4 Trojans (TC4T) electronic reporting form or by texting 274637 (start the message with TC4T followed by a space).
-TC4T is an anonymous reporting system that allows any individual to complete an online report regarding a student of concern.
-Once submitted, the report is automatically sent to Campus Support & Intervention for response and intervention.
+Anonymous reports of concern to the university regarding students, faculty, and staff can also be made using the Trojans Care 4 Trojans (TC4T) electronic reporting form or by texting 274637 (start the message with TC4T followed by a space).
+TC4T is an anonymous reporting system that allows any individual to complete an online report regarding concern for or about a student, faculty, or staff member.
+Once submitted, the report is automatically sent to the Department of Public Safety for response.

 Campus Support & Intervention will route any report of Prohibited Conduct to the VP for EEO-TIX.
 Information regarding the TC4T report and how to access the online form is available at https://uscsa.usc.edu/trojans-care-4-trojans/.
 The TC4T form is not intended to be used as a reporting mechanism for faculty and staff employees with reporting responsibilities who are mandated to report all potential Prohibited Conduct to the VP for EEO-TIX.